 - Communication and Creative Media

-1. Analyse a script from an actor and director's point-of-view for the character, objectives, subtext, units of actions etc, hidden within
+1. Analyse a script to extract its story-elements and the character's, objectives, subtext, and units of actions.

-2. Communicate with trained actors in a performance language that is familiar to them
+3. Successfully communicate with trained actors in a performance language that is familiar to them.

-3. Approach the rehearsal and staging of filmic scenes in collaborative manner that encourages creative input from the actors
+4. Approach the rehearsal and staging of dramatic scenes in a collaborative manner with actors that encourages their creative input.

-5. Work with actors in a collaborative manner during casting sessions, and screen tests
+5. Successfully work with actors in a collaborative manner to achieve an authentic performance.